gl1tterbomb/gl1tterbomb/README.md

 - INTJ

 - ★ I’m fine with ships.
-Oc/canon or rarepair.
-As long it's not pietro/magneto, wally/barry or hal/kyle👍👍.
-I'm fine with that.
+Oc/canon or rarepair. 👍👍

 I stay in safe most of the time.
 You will found me sitting in the Comic, Deltarune/Undertale, Transformers area or middle of nowhere.
 I stayed there to hangout with one of my closest buddies and chill.
 Feel free to C+H! ^^ I sometimes walk around the map or stay on an island when I'm bored or do some random roleplay or something?
 No clue? okay